Pistol Bags

 The included Streamlight tape switch is decent but it’s not a home run.
 The attachment system for the activation switch to the 1913 rail is horrible.
 These two plastic pieces are probably the worst design imaginable.

-If you are going to run a Streamlight I highly recommend grabbing a Cloud Defensive LCS to mount your Streamlight activation switch in.
+If you run a Streamlight, I highly recommend grabbing a Cloud Defensive LCS to mount your Streamlight activation switch.

 Modes

-The one thing that stands out about these two flashlights is the fact that the Surefire, the “higher-end” flashlight, has no modes.
+The one thing that stands out about these two flashlights is that the Surefire, the “higher-end” flashlight, has no modes.

 The Streamlight comes with 3 modes: high, low, and strobe.
-If modes are an essential function for you then you probably already know your winner.
+If modes are an essential function, then you probably already know your winner.

 For me, the modes are nice but not required.

-I took several photos and a video using these flashlights side-by-side so you can decide for yourself which you’d rather have.
+I took several photos and a video using these flashlights side-by-side so you can decide which you’d rather have.

 streamlight protacsurefire m600